 III.
 The Geopolitics of Kurdistan

 The physical ecology and communal loyalties as outlined above play a crucial role in Kurdistan’s geopolitics.
-International attention first came to the Kurds during Saddam Hussein’s use of chemical attacks on Kurds lands, but the important role the Kurdish Peshmerga played in toppling the Saddam regime and now fighting against ISIS has made many to consider full Kurdish independence.
-The Kurds have increased in strength, fought off a relentless attack from ISIS, captured much of the Syria-Turkish border, and is now working to conquer the ISIS capital at Raqqa, Syria.
-The Trump Administration is now prepared to arm the Kurds directly rather than doing so through Baghdad.
-Where Kurdish gains have impressed many on the international stage, however, they have struck fear into Kurdistan’s neighboring powers who do not wish to see an independent Kurdistan.
-The great fear of a Kurdish state would be to see international pressure placed on countries like Iran, Turkey, and Syria to allow Kurdish borders to expand from northern Iraq into their territories where large numbers of Kurds live.
-Despite this threat, Iranian-Kurdish relations are good, both sharing a common linguistic heritage, minority status in the Muslim world, and working together in the fight against ISIS.
+International attention first came to the Kurds during Saddam Hussein’s chemical attacks on Kurdish lands.
+The important role the Kurdish Peshmerga played in toppling the Saddam regime and years later in expelling ISIS are strong arguments for Kurdish independence.
+The Kurds have increased in strength, fought off a relentless attack from ISIS, captured much of the Syria-Turkish border, and are now working to conquer the ISIS capital at Raqqa, Syria (ed: accomplished 2017).
+The Trump Administration is now prepared to arm the Kurds directly rather than through Baghdad.
+Kurdish gains have impressed many on the international stage, however, they have struck fear into their neighbors who do not wish to see an independent Kurdistan.
+A Kurdish state exerts international pressure on countries like Iran, Turkey, and Syria to allow Kurdish borders to expand from northern Iraq into their territories where large numbers of Kurds live.
+Despite this threat, Iranian-Kurdish relations are good.
+Both share a common linguistic heritage, minority status in the Muslim world, and a common enemy in ISIS.
 As noted in the communal loyalties section above, Kurdish-Turkish relations are at a low.
 Turkish involvement in Syria, for example, has focused almost exclusively on fighting the Kurds and making sure the Kurds do not capture the Syrian-Turkish border region.
 In April 2017, Turkish warplanes also struck Kurdish targets in Syria and Iraq.
 It remains to be seen what the future holds for the Kurds, but the eyes of the world will be on them in the months ahead should they successfully conquer the ISIS capital.

 Saturday, May 20, 2017